-Boeing Donated $1 Million To Trump Inaugural, U.S. Refuses To Ground Boeing Plane Involved In 2 Deadly Crashes
+Boeing CEO Allegedly Pleaded With Trump Not To Ground 737 Max 8 Jets

 But a New York Times report published on Tuesday may have provided some insight into the U.S government’s reluctance to order the Boeing planes to temporarily stop flying.
 According to The Times, Boeing CEO Dennis Muilenburg (pictured at the top of this page) phoned Donald Trump early on Tuesday, to personally plead with him not to ground the 737 Max.

 Muilenburg has been cultivating a personal relationship with Trump since shortly after the 2016 presidential election, The Times reported.
-Following a visit by the CEO to Trump’s Mar-a-Lago resorting Palm Beach, Florida, Boeing dominated $1 million to Trump’s inauguration.
+Following a visit by the CEO to Trump’s Mar-a-Lago resort in Palm Beach, Florida, Boeing donated $1 million to Trump’s inauguration, according to The Times.

-The Trump inaugural committee raised an unprecedented $106.7 million, more than double the previous record amount raise by Barak Obama’s 2009 inauguration, according to Vox.com.
+The Trump inaugural committee raised an unprecedented $106.7 million, more than double the previous record amount raised by Barack Obama’s 2009 inauguration, according to Vox.
 Federal prosecutors in the Southern District of New York are currently investigating the 2017 Trump inaugural committee, as questions continue to swirl about how the committee raised that whopping sum of cash — and how it was spent.

 Boeing also gave $1 million to Obama’s 2013 inaugural committee, according to The Times.